VibeCoder01/takeaway/README.md

 ## Usage Notes
 - Rooms are in-memory only; restarting the server clears all rooms.
-- The room name is set in the header.
-Changing it reconnects automatically.
+- The UI connects to the default room; room handling is still supported server-side.
 - Allergen and diet filters are per-browser and stored in `localStorage`.
 - Duplicate person names are blocked per room.
+- The server logs key user actions with timestamps in the console.

 ## Filtering
 - Open “Allergen key” and toggle allergens to exclude matching items.
 - Use “Vegan only” or “Gluten-free only” to keep just those items.
 - “Clear filters” resets both allergen and diet filters.
+- Use search terms separated by spaces, then toggle AND/OR to control matching.

 ## Common Tasks
 - Add a person: click “＋ Add person”
-- Switch rooms: use the room input or “Recent rooms” dropdown
-- Delete a room: click “Delete room” (clears it for everyone)
 - Filter menu: open “Allergen key” and toggle allergens, Vegan only, or Gluten-free only

 ## License